QuantumWarp/tabletop-assistant/documentation/tasks-backlog.md

 - Suggested fields such and Enabled and Disabled
 - Validation on some field, length etc
 - Persist latest action and rolls
+- Make sure value being undefined behaves consistently

+### Minor

+- When the value is true/false the first letter should be capitalised